openeuler-mirror/community/en/technical-committee/README.md

 - Access method will be determined on the maillist prior to the meeting.
 For now, it's welink system from Huawei.
 - Topics for regular meeting includes:
     +   Review on new SIG applications
-    +   Review on new software componenents applications
+    +   Review on new software packages applications
     +   Feedback from users, and discuss how to address/respond.
     +   Review incubated projects (One project per meeting)
     +   Other topics raised by TC members.